Sichii/Chaos-Server/docs/articles/MetaData.md

 ## Ability MetaData

 Ability metadata is shown per-class in the character's profile under the `Skills` tab.
-Ability metadata is pulled from the details in the `SkillTemplate`s and `SpellTemplate`s that you have already created.
+Ability metadata is pulled from the details in the `SkillTemplates` and `SpellTemplates` that you have already created.
 Each `SClass` metadata file is for a specific class.
-They follow the pattern laid out in the [Class](<xref:Chaos.DarkAges.Definitions.BaseClass>) enum.
-For example, the `SClass1` metadata file is for the Warrior class.
-The `SClass2` metadata file is for the Rogue class.
+They follow the pattern laid out in the [Class](<xref:Chaos.DarkAges.Definitions.BaseClass>) enum.For example, the `SClass1` metadata file is for the Warrior class.The `SClass2` metadata file is for the Rogue class.

 ### Ability MetaData Mapping